gdelugre/lsd/README.rst

     (MyList this is list (containing (nested lists)) !)

-From the language point of view, self-ml does not have notion for integers, booleans or maps as only strings and lists exist.
+From the language point of view, LSD does not have notion for integers, booleans or maps as only strings and lists exist.
 Type checking is nonetheless present when values are converted into the programming language types (in that case, Go).

-As a result, self-ml only focuses on the *structure* of the data and leaves out the types definition to the reader, allowing it to have a very clean, uncluttered syntax.
+As a result, LSD only focuses on the *structure* of the data and leaves out the types definition to the reader, allowing it to have a very neat, uncluttered syntax.

 Comments
 ^^^^^^^^

-This implementation slightly differs from `the original reference <http://chocolatapp.com/blog/self-ml>`_ as how comments are represented.
+This implementation differs from `the original self-ml reference <http://chocolatapp.com/blog/self-ml>`_ as how comments are represented.
 Comments start with a character ``#`` and expands to the end of the line.
 To be compatible with most Lisp dialects, the comment character ``;``